[This older blog entry was updated on 2/14/2020].

 Oct 2012 - first PRGE demo.

-2013 - experiment with new sounds; add more wood plank bridge building; Added end-game statistics.
+2013 - experiment with new sounds; add more wood plank bridge building (you can build bridges on both islands screens now, not just 1); Added end-game statistics.
 Implement one-button control scheme which was suggested on the forums.
 More gameplay tweaks and bug fixes.
 Timing seems different running on A8?
 New box artwork is done by David but we do not reveal it.
 Release first demo in AA Homebrew forum, with resulting feedback.
 PJT fixes PORTB problem.
 My homebrewing desktop computer has a problem at end of year, lost some data and felt burned out.
 Quit for a while.

 2015 - I got a new Lenovo i7 laptop, so I restored and reorganized my AdvII folders and files, and started working on it again.
 Added content and tweaks, fixed new bugs that got introduced, continued to get frustrating trying to add new content into the original hard-coded engine!

 2016 - project on hiatus.
 Just can't get to it.
-Can't really remember why!
+I can't really remember why!
 Too busy living life I guess.
 There is an up-to-date PRGE demo in October.

-Sept and Oct 2017 - fix rankings bugs.
-Revised Title screen - all options are selectable via joystick. continue to add content and work on years-old list of items.
-I finally purchase Atarimax USB programmer, to test on real hardware.
-Another PRGE demo showing new Title Screen and options like Dark Mode.
+Sept and Oct 2017 - Fix rankings bugs.
+Revised Title screen so that options are selectable via joystick.
+Continue to add content and work on years-old list of items.
+Purchased Atarimax USB programmer, to test on real hardware.
+Another PRGE demo October 2019, showing new Title Screen and options like Dark Mode.
 New artwork is revealed in a banner at PRGE show.